— Rainbow Honor Walk —

 Erected 2017 by Rainbow Honor Walk.

 Location.
-37° 45.788′ N, 122° 26.088′ W. Marker is in San Francisco, California, in San Francisco City and County.
-Marker is at the intersection of Market Street and Castro Street, on the right when traveling west on Market Street.
+37° 45.79′ N, 122° 26.048′ W. Marker is in San Francisco, California, in San Francisco City and County.
+Marker is on Market Street east of Castro Street, on the right when traveling east.
 Touch for map.
-Marker is at or near this postal address: 2390 Market Street, San Francisco CA 94114, United States of America.
+Marker is at or near this postal address: 2351 Market Street, San Francisco CA 94114, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Barbara Jordan (a few steps from this marker); Sally Ride (a few steps from this marker); AIDS Memorial Quilt (within shouting distance of this marker); Kiyoshi Kuromiya (within shouting distance of this marker); Rikki Streicher (within shouting distance of this marker); José Sarria
+We'wha (a few steps from this marker); Rikki Streicher (a few steps from this marker); Kiyoshi Kuromiya (within shouting distance of this marker); AIDS Memorial Quilt (within shouting distance of this marker); Barbara Jordan (within shouting distance of this marker); Fereydoun Farrokhzad (within shouting distance of this marker); Sally Ride (within shouting distance of this marker); José Sarria (within shouting distance of this marker).
+Touch for a list and map of all markers in San Francisco.

 Additional keywords.
 LGBT LGBTQ